Never Rarely Sometimes Always: Where Was the Movie Filmed?

 Where Was Never Rarely Sometimes Always Filmed?

 ‘Never Rarely Sometimes Always’ is set in rural Pennsylvania and New York, both of which provide a sharp contrast to each other.
-The varying landscapes add to the depth in the narrative, as it explores these two girls feeling out-of-place in their own hometown, while also struggling to find their place in New York.
-Right from the beginning of the film, there is strong sense of melancholy in Autumn’s interaction with the town.
+The varying landscapes add to the depth in the narrative, as it explores these two girls feeling out of place in their own hometown while also struggling to find their place in New York.
+Right from the beginning of the film, there is a strong sense of melancholy in Autumn’s interaction with the town.
 While the big city, in contrast, brings out a haunting vulnerability as the two girls lug around their luggage across the city.

 Pennsylvania

-The filming of ‘Never Rarely Sometimes Always’ took place in February, 2019.
+The filming of ‘Never Rarely Sometimes Always’ took place in February 2019.
 The details of the actual locations, however, have not yet been revealed.
-But Hittman collaborated with French cinematographer, Helene Louvart, and shot the film on location in rural Pennsylvania.
-Much like the journey of the two girls in the film, Hittman had her own little journey as she visited an abortion clinic in Pennsylvania where was bombarded with pro-life tapes, and much like the characters, took a bus from Penn Station to New York.
+But Hittman collaborated with French cinematographer Helene Louvart and shot the film on location in rural Pennsylvania.
+Much like the journey of the two girls in the film, Hittman had her own little journey as she visited an abortion clinic in Pennsylvania that was bombarded with pro-life tapes and, much like the characters, took a bus from Penn Station to New York.

 New York